moxiegirl/getstarted/content/windows/step_one.md

       ![Release page](/windows/images/virtualization.png)

-    If virtualization is not enabled, follow your machine manufacturer's instructions for enabling it.
+    If virtualization is not enabled on your system, follow the manufacturer's instructions for enabling it.

     ### For Windows 7